mapcrafter/mapcrafter/README.md

 --textures=directory

 This is the directory with the Minecraft texture files (defaults to data/textures).
 The renderer works with the new Minecraft 1.5 texture files.
+You need here:
+* chest.png
+* enderchest.png
+* largechest.png
+* foliagecolor.png
+* grasscolor.png
-You need here the chest.png, enderchest.png, largechest.png and the blocks/ directory from your texture pack, probably everything from your minecraft.jar.
-You can use the python script 'find_images.py' in the data directory to extract the single images from your minecraft.jar.
-At the moment, the script can't extract the blocks directory.
+* the blocks/ directory from your texture pack

+Probably you can get everything from your minecraft.jar.
+You can use the python script 'find_images.py' in the data directory to extract the images from your minecraft.jar.

 -j [--jobs=] number